Catalonia: El Priorat – 5 nights

 Day 2 - Poblet to Rojals

 If you didn’t manage it last night you have a second chance to visit Poblet Monastery, a working and thriving Cistercian community founded in 1151.
 A visit to the lovely church and old refectory is a must, and you can even have an early lunch here before your exertions.
-The afternoon’s walk is a good leg stretcher, up into the hills of the Muntanyes de Prades, inspecting an ice house and winding your way past the pretty village of Rojals to a stylish and beautifully situated ‘Mas’ (with occasional views to the Balearics), where you will stay for two nights.
-(Medium-hard: 5 hrs, 12 km, CUSs 780m)
+The afternoon’s walk is a good leg stretcher, up into the hills of the Muntanyes de Prades, inspecting an ice house and winding your way past the pretty village of Rojals to a stylish and beautifully situated ‘Mas’ (with occasional views to the Balearics).
+(Medium-hard: 5 hrs walking (allow 6¾ hrs), 12 km (7½ miles), CUSs 780m)

 Day 3 - Rojals to Prades

 A longish but easier walk along the ridge top – the highest point of your route at 1203m – with spectacular views east to the Mediterranean and north to the Pyrenées, passing more ice houses and with the opportunity for small detours to the Coves del Pere and the Roca del Gringol.
-Arrive in the little town of Prades, the villa vermella and centre for the region.
-(Medium: 5 hrs, 14km, CUSs 500m)
+Arrive in the little town of Prades – the ‘villa vermella’ and centre for the region.
+(Medium: 4¾ hrs walking (allow 6¼ hrs), 14 km (9 miles), CUSs 500m)

 Day 4 - Prades to Cornudella de Montsant

 This is a lovely day along the valley of the Siurana river, complete with swimmable rock pools, followed by a climb up to the winding streets of the hilltop citadel of Siurana.
 Descend after a glass of beer or two to the wine town of Cornudella – you have arrived in Priorat wine country, and can look forward to some good Catalan food and wine in the evening!
-(Medium: 5½ hrs, 16km, CUSs 350m, or save one hour with taxi start (pay locally))
+(Medium: 5½ hrs walking (allow 7 hrs), 16 km (10 miles), CUSs 350m, or save one hour with taxi start (pay locally))